KNg-02/VITAL-Document-Data-Analysis/README.md

     <img width="100%" src="https://i.imgur.com/5sB1DUU.png">
 </p>

-<p>Soon after starting our analysis, it was decided to use a line graph to find the trend of document management across 2017 - 2022, to immediately get a top-level overview of the amount of work complete against received ones over the five years across six categories, and then proceed through fixing given year(s) of note.</p>
+<p>It was decided to start with a line graph to display the trend of document management across 2017 - 2022, allowing us to immediately get a top-level overview of the amount of work complete against received ones over the five years across six categories, and then proceed through fixing given year(s) of note.</p>

 <p>Shockingly, between years <b>2021 and 2022, a massive spike of received documents occurred, followed by a huge gap of unreturned/undigitised documents underneath that failed to keep up with them</b>.</p>